-The global advanced driver assistance systems market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 13% during 2021-2026.
+The global advanced driver assistance systems market size reached US$ 23.3 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 42.7 Billion by 2027, exhibiting a growth rate (CAGR) of 11.1% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Advanced driver assistance (ADAS) is an electronic system designed to cater safety, efficiency and comfort to the driver.
 It helps reduce road accidents and traffic congestion and enhances the security of occupants, vehicles and pedestrians.
 It is equipped with cameras, sensors, radars and related software to facilitate the efficient functioning of the systems.
 Moreover, it relies on artificial intelligence (AI), autonomous emergency braking, park assistant, blind-spot detection, lane warning departure system and adaptive cruise control.